our rhythms

 -

 Before it was called Christianity, it was called "the Way."
 Jesus calls Himself “the way” (Jn.
 14:6) and thus everything we do is rooted in the presence of Jesus.
-As we seek to abide in Jesus, we flourish through seeking to be deeper rooted in the way of life as modeled and taught by Jesus.
-It’s like two pedals: presence + practices.
-Much of our time together looks like helping activate, encourage, and develop one-another as we follow Jesus together in the ordinary moments of life.
+As we seek to abide in Jesus, we flourish together by rooting deeper in His person and practicing the way of Kingdom living he modeled.
+Living the way is like two pedals: presence + practices.
+Much of our time together looks like helping activate and encourage one way to follow Jesus and flourish in His presence.

 -